Deep Progressive Feature Aggregation Network for High Dynamic Range Imaging: Introduction

-In this paper, we propose a multi-scale sampling and aggregation network for HDR imaging in dynamic scenes.
-Unlike previous methods, our method performs intra-scale aggregation and inter-scale aggregation to implicitly align LDR images in a coarse-to-fine manner.
-Specifically, in each scale space, intra-scale aggregation samples neighboring features around misaligned pixels and aggregates sampled features according to their correspondences with the reference features.
-These features are of higher quality because they are more similar to the corresponding reference features.
-Thus, the high-quality correspondence features can contribute more to aggregation for alignment.
-Furthermore, inter-scale aggregation progressively fuses the aggregated features across different scale spaces.
-Therefore, ghosting artifacts, caused by small and large motions in LDR images, are effectively reduced.
-In addition, a densely connected network based on discrete wavelet transform is proposed for performance improvement.
-The proposed dense wavelet network decomposes the input features into several non-overlapping frequency subbands and compensates for the image content in the wavelet domain.
-As shown in Fig.\,\ref{wave_comp}, different frequency subbands can provide different information for reconstruction.
-For example, the low-frequency subband mainly contains coarse image content, while the high-frequency subbands have rich structural information, which is beneficial for HDR imaging.
-The main contributions of this paper are summarized as follows: \begin{enumerate} \item We propose a multi-scale sampling and aggregation network for HDR imaging in dynamic scenes.
-In this method, intra-scale and inter-scale aggregation schemes are proposed to implicitly align LDR images from coarse-to-finer scales. \item We further propose a densely connected network, based on discrete wavelet transform for performance improvement, which can effectively compensate for corrupted content in saturated regions. \item Experiments show that our proposed method significantly outperforms other promising HDR imaging methods and generates remarkable results.
-In addition, the HDR images generated by our method have more structural information and fewer distortions, leading to better and higher visual quality. \end{enumerate}
+In this paper, we propose a deep progressive feature aggregation network for HDR imaging in dynamic scenes.
+Unlike alignment-based methods, our proposed method does not use optical flow to align input images.
+Instead, we introduce a cross-scale feature aggregation strategy to implicitly align the input LDR images in a coarse-to-fine manner.
+In each scale space, our model samples similar features around unaligned pixels and then aggregates them for implicit alignment.
+These similar features have a high correlation with the unaligned features and, thus, contribute more to alignment.
+Then, our model progressively fuses the aligned features from coarse to fine scales, which reduces ghosting artifacts caused by small and large motions.
+To further improve the performance, we propose a densely connected network module based on discrete wavelet transform to effectively compensate for corrupted content in saturated regions.
+The proposed module decomposes the input features into several non-overlapping frequency subbands and separately restores the corrupted content in these frequency subbands.
+As shown in Fig.\,\ref{wave_comp}, the low-frequency subband mainly contains coarse image content, while the high-frequency subbands have rich structural information, which is beneficial for HDR imaging.
+The main contributions of this paper are summarized as follows: \begin{enumerate} \item We propose a novel progressive feature aggregation network for HDR imaging in dynamic scenes.
+Our method employs intra-scale and inter-scale aggregation schemes to implicitly align LDR images from coarse to fine scales. \item We propose a densely connected network based on discrete wavelet transform to effectively compensate for corrupted content in saturated regions. \item Experiments demonstrate that our proposed method significantly outperforms other state-of-the-art HDR imaging methods, generating remarkable results with higher visual quality and more structural information. \end{enumerate}